apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container.md

 #### IPv4 Configuration

-In order to force Apache Tomcat to use IPv4, add the following to as a system property:
+In order to force Apache Tomcat to use IPv4, configure the following as a system property for your *run* command:

 ```bash
 -Djava.net.preferIPv4Stack=true
 ```

 The same sort of configuration needs to be applied to your `$CATALINA_OPTS` environment variable in case of an external container.

 #### Logging